yarhamjohn/sudoku-solver/README.md

-A Sudoko solver implemented in Golang
+A Sudoku solver implemented in Golang

 This is a command line application that takes a single parameter: